Welcome to the Jomon world of Hakodate!

 The two sites and a museum are located in Minamikayabe, which is about a 60-minute drive from central Hakodate.
 Jomon culture flourished for about 7,000 years in this rich natural environment surrounded by the sea and mountains.

 The Kakinoshima site is located next to the Hakodate Jomon Culture Center, which is displaying a national treasure.
 It is a very valuable site with the remains of a long-term settlement - a settlement from about 9,000 to 3,000 years ago.
-It will be open to the public in June 2021.

 The most distinctive feature of this site is the U-shaped earthwork mound, which is one of the largest mounds in Japan with a length of 190 m and a width of 120 m.
 Pit graves have been found in the mound in addition to earthenware and stone tools.
 A small hill at the center is like a baseball mound and is considered to have been used as a place for rituals.